ncmreynolds/retroTerm/readme.md

 Copyright (c) 2021 Nick Reynolds

-This project is licensed under the GNU General Public License - see [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU Lesser General Public License - see [LICENSE.md](LICENSE.md) file for details.

 **[Back to top](#table-of-contents)**